LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

   },
 ```

 Setting these properties is going to look different from the previous code block so here is how to implement it in the terminal.
+Please keep in mind we need to
+set `AccessTokenManagement:Domain` with https in front even though it doesn't say that in the Machine to Machine application.
+That's how it's set in the Quick Start.
+If you're not sure, always check how the values are set in the Quick Start.

 ```
 dotnet user-secrets set "AccessTokenManagement:Domain" "INSERT DOMAIN VALUE HERE WITH https:// IN FRONT!" --project Auth0UserProfileDisplayStarterKit.csproj